tsgates/arch-wiki-markdown/wiki/IBM_ThinkPad_T42.md

 reboot!

-Installing these madwifi drivers is common; consult the main Wireless Setup document for detailed instructions, and the ThinkWiki pages[1] for Thinkpad specific instructions.
+Installing these madwifi drivers is common; consult the main Wireless network configuration document for detailed instructions, and the ThinkWiki pages[1] for Thinkpad specific instructions.

 > The Intel Cards